MarioRuiz/slack-smart-bot/README.md

 # help:     _execute smoke tests on db1_
 ```

-To see what's new just call `What's new`
+To see what's new just call `What's new`.
+And to get the SmartBot README call `get smartbot readme`.

 ### Bot Management
 > for admins